aebergl/MatSurv/README.md

 ## Why Matsurv ##
 MatSurv allows MATLAB users to create KM-plots with a risk table and also to perform a log-rank test between two or more groups.
+An event is, for example, death, relapse of disease, or a new metastatic tumor.
+If none of these events occur during the study period, the time-to-event is unknown, this point is called censored.
+A risk table describe the number of patients that are still “at-risk” at a specific timepoint.
 MatSurv also provides a fine grained customization of the KM-plots, making it suitiable for publications.
 MatSurv hopefully will make the life easier for fellow Bioinformaticians (and other professionals) who prefer MATLAB over R.
 ## Citing MatSurv ##

 Under review in JOSS